yanirafr/yanirafr/README.md

 ### Hi there :frog:

-- 👩‍🎓 I’m currently studying in the frontend Adalab course
+- 👩‍🎓 I’m currently studying front-end development in Adalab
 - 💻 I’m currently learning React.js
 <!--
 **yanirafr/yanirafr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.